 Kindle Reader and Books

-I love to read and I found that to be the case of many RVers who enjoy the peace and quiet of being outside of the city and take advantage of it to catch up on their reading.
+I love to read and I found that to be the case for many RVers who enjoy the peace and quiet of being outside of the city and take advantage of it to catch up on their reading.
 Also, weather and availability of wifi or satellite can impact what activities you are able to do – rainy days can be long and a good book can really go a long way.
 I love the feel of a “real” book but inside an RV it is just not practical so if the RVer in your life doesn’t have a Kindle or other e-reader, I highly recommend that as a gift.
 If they do already have a reader, load them up on books!
 I read a book a week when I was on the road, that can add up fast!

 Audiobook Subscription and Audio Books